 Vertical Docking Station for the current-gen MacBook Pro (2016 and later): You can connect your devices via the docking station in the same way you would connect them directly to your computer (if you were to only utilize the left side).
 In most cases this will mean using adapters or a hub, such as the Stone docking station, to give you access to enough ports³.
 The Vertical Docking Station will output to a maximum of two displays up to 4K or one 5K display.

 Tethered Docking Station: The Stone Tethered Docking Station is compatible with the current-gen MacBook, MacBook Pro, and MacBook Air only.
 Legacy MacBook’s, even via adapters, will not work when connected to this docking station.
 Stone is a USB device and is not compatible with Thunderbolt displays or peripherals.
 Stone will output to a single external display via the mini DisplayPort on the rear of the docking station.
 Most modern displays come with the cables and adapters you would need to make this connection.

-Vertical Docks for the MacBook/MacBook Pro: If you'd like to use a non-Apple display, you'll simply need mini DisplayPort adapters to connect to your monitor (HDMI, DVI, etc). if you wish to connect to a Thunderbolt monitor, you'll need to remove the cables that came preinstalled in the dock, as these are mini DisplayPort cables.
+Vertical Docking Station for legacy MacBook and MacBook Pro: If you'd like to use a non-Apple display, you'll simply need mini DisplayPort adapters to connect to your monitor (HDMI, DVI, etc). if you wish to connect to a Thunderbolt monitor, you'll need to remove the cables that came preinstalled in the dock, as these are mini DisplayPort cables.
 It's a very simple process that's detailed in the User Guide.